 Entrusted doctors to use equipment that they were not qualified to use

 The suits claim that Bayer required doctors to buy two Essure kits per month regardless of whether they actually used them.
 The suits call this promotion “unreasonably dangerous” and allege that Bayer’s distribution plan was “aimed solely at capturing the market with reckless disregard for the safety of the public.”

 What Side Effects Have Been Linked to the Birth Control?

 Thousands of women have come forward and reported problems including:

 No. Attorneys investigating lawsuits against Bayer are looking to file cases on an individual basis.
 This means that each woman who wishes to sue Bayer for her injuries must file her own lawsuit and hire her own attorney.
-It is our belief that if this litigation moves forward, it will be on an individual basis and not as a class action.
 You can learn more about why lawsuits involving medical devices typically aren’t suited for class actions here.

 In August 2020, Bayer announced that it would pay $1.6 billion to end nearly all lawsuits filed over its Essure birth control device.
 According to the company, the settlement resolves 90% of the nearly 39,000 claims filed by women who alleged the device caused serious health issues, including miscarriages and organ perforation.

 If you were implanted with Essure and have not yet taken action, it may not be too late.